 Interest only loans are popular with property investors, as they allow you to minimise your mortgage repayments in the short-term, while your property asset hopefully grows in value in the long term.

-Interest only mortgages are exactly what they sound like: they require the borrower to repay only the interest on the loan, rather than a standard principal and interest loan.
+Interest only mortgages are exactly what they sound like: loans that require the borrower to only repay the interest, rather than a standard principal and interest loan.

 Clearly, the immediate cost savings are significant, and they can help to ease the financial pressure in the short term - but it comes at a price.

 The main disadvantage is that you’re making no headway on your overall mortgage.
-In the above scenario after five years have passed, you’ll still owe $300,000 on the property if you take out an interest only loan.
-With a standard P & I mortgage, after five years you would have shaved a good $50,000 off the balance of your home loan.
+Going back to the above scenario, you’ll still owe $300,000 after five years with an interest only loan, while after five years on a standard P & I mortgage you would have shaved a good $50,000 off the balance of your home loan.

-Investors work around this by predicting that in five years time, the value of the property will have increased anyway.
+For investors, they’re predicting the value of the property will have increased substantially over the same period of time.
 They hope that their $360,000 property will be worth at least $400,000, so they will have equity in the property without having paid a single cent off the principal.

 But what if the property doesn’t increase in value?
 Just ask Darren Vistas, a sound engineer from Queensland who bet on an interest only loan – and lost.